Trajectory based models. Evaluation of minmax pricing bounds: Discretization and Grid Data Structure

-It is observed that the bounds increases or decreases monotonically with the quadratic variation.
-Notice also that the payoff of the butterfly call is neither convex nor concave, we have taken $X=1= s_0$ in Figures \ref{fig:8} and \ref{fig:10} and $X=1.05= s_0$ in Figures \ref{fig:13} and \ref{fig:15}.
-The payoff of the ordinary call is convex.
+It is observed that the bounds increase monotonically with respect to the quadratic variation for the case of an European Call but, for the case of a butterfly Call, the behavior is not monotonic.
+It is important to remark that the payoff of an European call is a convex function and the butterfly call is neither convex nor concave.

-Next we consider market models $\widetilde{\Me}_j^b$ consisting of trajectories that have different quadratic variations belonging to $Q_j=\{v_1,...,v_j\}$, $1\le j\le 8$.
-Figure \ref{fig:10} shows the lower and upper minmax bounds for the same european call and a butterfly call, as before, in the markets $\widetilde{\Me}_j^b$ with $s_0=1$, as function of $j$.
-Figure \ref{fig:15} is similar but with $s_0=1.05$.
-Comparing with Figures \ref{fig:8} and \ref{fig:13}, it can be seen that the bounds for the models $\widetilde{\Me}_j^b$ with multiple quadratic variations $Q_j$ coincide with the ones in the models with a single quadratic variation $v_j$ corresponding to the largest value in $Q_j$.